AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 # Cloud Locations Account API

+Before you can create a Cloud Location with Adobe 2.0 APIs, you must first create a Cloud location account with the APIs in this guide.
 The Accounts API includes the following endpoints for managing Cloud Location storage accounts:

 * [GET accounts](#get-accounts): Retrieve all Cloud Locations accounts accessible to you in the specified organization.
 This includes accounts you have created or those that have been shared with you.
 * [POST create account](#post-create-account): Create a new Cloud Locations account